 Craft Stick Puppets

-Craft sticks are easy to hold and simple to decorate.
+Craft sticks are easy to hold and simple to decorate (they were fun to use for this dinosaur craft too!) (they were fun to use for this dinosaur craft too!).
 You can make quick ones by taping photos or illustrations to the top of a Popsicle stick.
 Or, have fun getting crafty while creating more elaborate ones.

 For instance, last year we made these craft stick unicorns that could easily be used as puppets.